-Type-A HDMI connectors, also know as standard HDMI connectors, are the most common connectors you can find on a typical HDMI cable.
+Type-A HDMI connectors, also known as standard HDMI connectors, are the most common connectors you can find on a typical HDMI cable.

 Type-B Dual-Link HDMI Connectors

-This connector was suggested in 2002, however, it never caught up and hence it is more or less obsolete.
+This connector was suggested in 2002.
+However, it has yet to catch up and is more or less obsolete.

-The intention of this connector was to increase the maximum bandwidth that the interface can carry.
+This connector is intended to increase the maximum bandwidth that the interface can carry.
 However, with the introduction of HDMI 1.3 in 2006, the data rate exceeded that of the Dual-Link HDMI.